 A wormery will recycle your waste food to make a superb fertiliser for your crops and a living soil in your containers.
-Wormeries are perfect for small spaces: they’re small, don”t smell and make compost faster than conventional composters.
+Wormeries are perfect for small spaces: they're small, don''t smell and make compost faster than conventional composters.
 You can either buy one (in the UK many councils offer them at discounted prices) or it can be fun and rewarding to make your own.

 It’s easy to make your own!

+When I started growing I imagined that wormeries were complicated and hard to make.
+The truth is that they are simple and easy.
 Worms will be happy in any home that meets their basic needs: air, darkness, and moisture.
-It also shouldn’t get too hot or cold.
+It also shouldn't get too hot or cold.
 There are several ways to make a wormery.
 The easiest is to use an old plastic (or wood) box.
-Here’s how to do it (I’ll share other ways in the future).
+Here's how to do it (I'll share other ways in the future).

 What you need